 The incident of Jenkins became a rallying cry during the wider escalation and disputes over colonial territories in the New World; the name was symbolic of Spanish aggression and highlighted the perceived wrongs committed against the British.
 In 1739 the two empires came head-to-head in the Americas, particularly in terms of expansion in the Caribbean.
 War was waged for a decade from 1739 to 1748, although in reality it had stalled mostly by 1742.
 Similar to previous conflicts between the two states, this was a war waged at sea.
 The few attempts made to land soldiers to take colonial soil generally ended in failure: the British attempted a botched invasion of Spanish-held Florida, whilst the Spanish were forced away from the colony of Georgia.

 1742 was a key year in that the war became merged with the wider and more resounding War of Austria Succession.
 That war’s conclusion with the Treaty of Aix-la-Chapelle in 1748 also served as the official end of the War of Jenkins’ Ear.
-The provided result of 1-1 highlights how both nations were unable to take the advantage to claim an outright victory.
+The end stalemate highlights how both nations were unable to take the advantage to claim an outright victory.
 Although we could argue that the war was ultimately fruitless, it does provide an interesting snapshot at the transition of both empires: the British would continue to expand (most impressively with the soon-to-be-held Seven Years’ War), whilst the Spanish would continue to decline.

 Previous posts in the War World Cup series: